Available August 13, 2016

 Published September 3, 2013

 The last place sixteen year-old Melissa Keiser wants to return to is Anna Maria Island.
 The echo of laughter and cruel taunts still haunt Missy, even after four years.
 Her best friend Julie insists that things will be different now, but Missy is afraid to believe her.
 Until popular Sam King begins to act as though Missy is completely irresistible.
 She struggles to understand Sam’s desire for her and his friend’s weird overprotective behavior toward her.
 Josh, it seems, won’t leave Missy alone to make her own mistakes.
-But when Missy pursues him, he pushes her … Continue reading
+But when Missy pursues him, he … Continue reading

 Published March 1, 2013